grassLEE/grassLeeBlog/blog/2023/dictionaries-lists-and-more/index.md

 ```
 len(disc_dict) #calls the function, passing in our disc_dict dictionary
-print(len(disc_dict) # As with our above example, to view the data we need to call our print function.
+print(len(disc_dict) # as with our above example, to view the data we need to call our print function.
 $ 4 # printed output representing the number of key/value pairs in our dictionary
 ```